 During sessions you can work with a range of materials.
 There are no set rules – it’s up to you what you use and how a session should go.

 Each week you can make something new, but there’s no pressure to.
 You don’t need to be good at art and you won’t be judged on what you make or do.
-Tyna, our Art Therapist (pictured on the right!) will support you in the creative process but it’s totally okay if you’re not feeling creative and prefer to just talk instead.
+We will support you in the creative process but it’s totally OK if you’re not feeling creative and prefer to just talk instead.

 Here are some examples of the work created in OTR’s Art Therapy…